Page Title

 What is Aging in Community?

 Rural communities face many challenges in helping older adults age well in their homes and communities.
 Gaps in formal and informal services and supports, lack of suitable housing and social isolation are just a few of the issues confronting older adults who reside in rural areas.
-Aging in Community is a program designed to develop local community-based models to address the needs of older adults and their family members residing in the area.
+Aging in Community (AIC) is a program designed to develop local community-based models to address the needs of older adults and their family members residing in the area.
 AIC’s purpose is to assist older adults to be able to remain in their rural communities.

 Services Provided